 PTSD is an extremely common condition among Veterans.
 Soldiers on active duty can endure many traumatic experiences and events, and a soldier’s time in the military can psychologically affect them for life.
 Many Veterans develop PTSD as a result of combat experiences, military sexual trauma, or as a result of the intense stress of military service.

 Many Veterans are left severely disabled by their PTSD.
 The disorder can make it difficult for many Veterans to find jobs, leaving sufferers of PTSD in financial distress and unable to support themselves or their families.
 However, many Veterans who have service-connected PTSD do not know that their disability can qualify them for monthly benefits from the VA.

-The tax-free compensation offered to Veterans with service-connected PTSD can be life-changing.
+Moreover, the tax-free compensation offered to Veterans with service-connected PTSD can be life-changing.
 If a Veteran is left severely disabled by the long-term effects of their trauma, they may not be able to work – but the VA’s monthly disability benefits can allow a Veteran to remain financially stable even if they are unable to work.

 If you have PTSD, it’s nothing to be ashamed of.
 Fear of being judged or disbelieved should not stop you from getting the validation, support, and treatment you need.
 It is not your fault if you have been through a traumatic experience.

 You can get help for PTSD from a mental health professional or, if you are a Veteran, by visiting your local Veterans Affairs office.
 If you need assistance getting VA disability compensation for your PTSD, contact Berry Law.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.